typst/typst/docs/src/general/guide-for-latex-users.md

 <div class="info-box">

-Functions are Typst's "commands" and can transform their arguments to an output value, including document _content._ Functions can't generally manipulate anything they did not receive as an argument.
+Functions are Typst's "commands" and can transform their arguments to an output value, including document _content._ Functions are "pure", which means that they cannot have any effects beyond creating an output value / output content.
+This is in stark contrast to LaTeX macros that can have arbitrary effects on your document.

 To let a function style your whole document, the show rule processes everything that comes after it and calls the function specified after the colon with the